TurkeyMcMac/ts3d/README.md

 brew install turkeymcmac/tap/ts3d
 ```

+See [windows.md](./windows.md) for how to build TS3D with MinGW and use it on
+Windows.
+Most of the stuff in this README does not apply with Windows.

 ## Building

 Run make in the project root.
 This does not account for updates to dependencies.